What to know about Shoreditch

 Towards the popular green space of Victoria Park, family homes start from around £1.1 million, with five-bedroom imposing houses fetching around the £2.5 million mark.

 And what can you get for your money renting in Shoreditch?

-There is a very popular and competitive market for professional sharers and families, where you can expect to find three-bedroom properties to start at 600pw and four-bedroom properties to start at 800pw.
+There is a very popular and competitive market for professional sharers and families, where you can expect to find three-bedroom properties starting at £600pw and four-bedroom properties from £800pw.
 The prices do come down slightly in the more suburban areas of Bethnal Green, Victoria Park and Stepney, but such a close proximity to the City still commands a premium.

 Green spaces in Shoreditch

 Whilst enjoying great proximity to the City, Shoreditch and the surrounds also benefit from the green spaces of Victoria Park and Mile End Park, popular with families, couples and sportspeople alike.
 Victoria Park plays host to a number of festivals throughout the summer months, drawing in great performers and excellent entertainment.
 The area also contains great rooftop hangouts, and the famous BoxPark development; a great alternative recreation spot.Read more

 One of the reasons that Shoreditch is growing in popularity is its accessibility to Canary Wharf and the City.
 The area is well served by both Overground and Underground services, with Aldgate East, Shoreditch High Street and Liverpool Street stations all within walking distance.
 Liverpool Street connects London with Essex, East Anglia and Hertfordshire, amongst others.